 Keeping up with regulatory changes isn’t the only task for sustainability reporting.
 Data collection, management, and validation are all vital, too.
 That’s where Cority’s industry-leading software can be a game changer.

-We asked Senior Sustainability Consultant Karina Alventosa and Professional Services Manager Jake Yeoell about how our Sustainability Cloud software can make reporting – and planning for the future – easier.
+We asked Principal Consultant Karina Alventosa and Professional Services Manager Jake Yeoell about how our Sustainability Cloud software can make reporting – and planning for the future – easier.
 They’ve been working in the sustainability sector for more than a decade, providing users with advisory services to help them reach their ESG goals.

 What are some advantages of using Cority software to manage sustainability reporting and goal tracking?